khirendra03/Font-modules/README.md

 - Support for Android 13

 ## Installation
-1. Download the latest font module from the [releases](https://github.com/khirendra03/Font-modules/releases) section
+1. Download the latest font module
+2. Instructions on how to download is on [releases](https://github.com/khirendra03/Font-modules/releases) section
-2. Open Magisk Manager and go to the Modules section
+3. Open Magisk Manager and go to the Modules section
-3. Tap the plus button and select the downloaded module file
+4. Tap the plus button and select the downloaded module file
-4. Wait for the module to be installed and then reboot your device
+5. Wait for the module to be installed and then reboot your device

 ## Note
 - All old modules will be deleted and only the latest modules will be available in this repository.
 You can find all old and new modules on [SourceForge](https://sourceforge.net/projects/font-modules/files/)